 These pictures will be pieces of history

-Family Stuff owing to the professional background of the artists behind it is considered to not only be an artwork but a journalistic piece that bears a story.
-Like any news item, it takes time, up to several months to prepare a location of a picture but the result is compelling which will no doubt be appreciated by future generations.
+Family Stuff owing to the professional background of the artists behind it is considered not only an artwork but also a journalistic piece that bears a story.
+Like any news item, it takes time, up to several months, to prepare a location of a picture.
+Still, the result is compelling, which will no doubt be appreciated by future generations.